ilammy/ilammy.github.io/_drafts/birth-of-a-patch.md

  typedef struct xf_rail_icon xfRailIcon;
 ```

-Then there’s this weird diff
+Then there's this weird diff
 which is actually another artifact of renaming `xf_rail_convert_icon()` to `convert_rail_icon()`.
-Let’s use the correct name right away.
+Let's use the correct name right away.

 ```diff
 @@ -611,15 +611,206 @@ static xfRailIcon* RailIconCache_Lookup(xfRailIconCache* cache,